top of page

 · Swollen and sore larynx aka “voice box”

-· Feeling mucus at the back of your throat
+· Feeling thick mucus at the back of the throat

 LPR vs. GERD – Similarities and Differences.
 Natural sodium alginate for LPR silent reflux therapy?